 Exumas Cays Land and Sea Park is probably the best snorkeling experience in the country, where you can see a huge variety of colorful sea-life.
 A great underwater camera – such as this one – is a must.

 Turks and Caicos

 Turks and Caicos is all about beaches – which are some of the best, if not the best, in the Caribbean.
 With only eight inhabited islands – from forty – there are many secluded and remote beaches to discover too.
 However even the most popular beaches don’t tend to get that busy.

 At Grace Bay expect unbelievable white sand set against sparkling clear turquoise water.
 The calm swimming water here is perfect for snorkeling, and the sunset is breathtaking.
-This is one of our top five beaches in the Caribbean.

 Long Bay Beach is another spectacular setting.
 We recommend it not just for the gin-like water here, but because you can go pony trekking in the sea!
 Provo Ponies does trekking tours along the beach – and in the sea – with their gang of rescued ponies.
 It’s an unforgettable experience.

 You may have guessed it by now, but activities in the Turks and Caicos are mainly centered around the coast.
 One of those is snorkeling, and luckily, with such clear calm swimming water, many of the best snorkeling spots are actually accessible from the beach.

 A couple of our favorite snorkeling spots are Bight Reef and Smith Reef just off the shoreline at Providenciales – named ‘Provo’ by locals.
 Expect to see sting rays, sea turtles, eagle rays and colorful reef fish.

 Turks and Caicos vs Bahamas: Explore the Sights and Experience the Tropics